shams-nahid/My-Daily-AWS-Study/public/Other Services/01 CI-CD_.md/02 CodeDeploy.md

 **Process**

-- On comment, codeDeploy will pull the code
+- On commit, codeDeploy will pull the code
 - Deploy according to the config files
 - CodeDeploy agent will report the success/failure

 > CodeDeploy only do the deployment, do not provision resource

 > Blue/green deployments are only available for the EC2 Instances not the on-premise servers

 **AppSpec**